Structuring a Manga Chapter

-Each chapter must have a clear narrative structure with beginning, middle and end.
+Each chapter should have a clear narrative structure with a beginning, middle, and end.

-- Introduction (2-3 pages): Current situation, context reminder
+- Introduction (2-3 pages): Current situation, context recap

 - Development (10-15 pages): Main action, conflict

-- Conclusion (2-3 pages): Partial resolution, hook for next
+- Conclusion (2-3 pages): Partial resolution, hook for continuation

-Golden rule: Each chapter advances main plot OR develops characters.
+Golden Rule: Each chapter either advances the main plot OR develops the characters.

 💡 Tip: Alternate 3-4 action pages then 2-3 calm pages for balanced pacing.